 It is coming up on soups and stews weather here.
 You know what that means?
-Chili – plenty of it!
+Chili - plenty of it!
 We make a couple varieties of chili here and one of the kids absolutely loves this chicken chili.
-Rice is optional but we serve it over rice.
+We serve it over rice, but that is optional.
 It is good over egg noodles also if you prefer noodles instead of rice.
 We leave room for options.

 We make this with a homemade cream of chicken soup so we know everything in it.
 It is really simple to make and has a better flavor then the cans have.

 We have been getting away from highly processed foods here.
 I say highly processed as we still used boxed pasta, canned beans and things like canned tomatoes.
 So I created a homemade version of the cream of chicken soup we use here, it is only slightly different then when we make it to eat plain.

 Making the chicken chili